Managing Fear and Anxiety at Bedtime

 Depending on when the fear arises there are more effective times to talk to your child and different ways to respond.

 • If the fear is immediate, such as in the middle of the night with a bad dream, then stay in the moment with them.
-Don’t ask for details, stay lovingly present and state matter of factly that your child is safe there is nothing in the room or house that can hurt them, and that you are here to love them and look after them.
+Don’t ask for details- just stay lovingly present and state matter of factly that your child is safe there is nothing in the room or house that can hurt them, and that you are here to love them and look after them.

 • Your confidence and connection is the key to helping them move through the fear.
 Help them to feel snuggly and safe with cuddles, warmth, familiar songs, silliness, etc. Reassure them again that the house is safe, and the monsters aren’t real.